 In order to keep safe on your travels it’s a good idea to research the areas in which you are visiting and how you can protect your health whilst you are there.
 Areas in the Far East may require you to receive an injection in order to prevent Hepatitis A and Japanese Encephalitis.
 Contact your cruise line and your GP for more information on how to stay safe whilst exploring the Far East.

-11 night holiday departing on 23/June/18 sailing aboard the Celebrity Infinity for 7 nights
+11 night holiday departing on 14/September/19 sailing aboard the Celebrity Eclipse for 7 nights

-Vancouver - Sitka - Hubbard Glacier - Juneau - Ketchikan - Vancouver
+Vancouver - Icy Strait Point, Alaska - Hubbard Glacier - Juneau - Ketchikan - Vancouver

 Your Holiday Is Protected!